fortanix/terraform-provider-dsm/docs/resources/azure_group.md

 subcategory: ""
 description: |-
   Creates a Fortanix DSM group mapped to Azure Key Vault in the cluster as a resource.
 This group acts as a container for security objects.
 The returned resource object contains the UUID of the group for further references.
-  Note: It supports only Standard Azure key vault.
 ---

 # dsm_azure_group (Resource)

 Creates a Fortanix DSM group mapped to Azure Key Vault in the cluster as a resource.
 This group acts as a container for security objects.
 The returned resource object contains the UUID of the group for further references.

-   **Note**: It supports only Standard Azure key vault.

 ## Example Usage